Bonnie Berger

-Education

-Berger did her undergraduate studies at Brandeis University, and earned her doctorate from MIT in 1990 under the supervision of Silvio Micali.
+Biography

+Berger was born and raised in Miami.
+Her paternal grandfather was a Jewish immigrant who came to the United States from Russia at the beginning of World War I, and her father owned a home building business in Miami.
+She received a BS from Brandeis University in 1983 and a PhD from MIT in 1990 advised by Silvio Micali.
 As a student, she won the Machtey Award in 1989 for a paper on parallel algorithms that she published with fellow student John Rompel at the Symposium on Foundations of Computer Science.

-Career and research

-After completing her PhD, Berger remained at MIT for postdoctoral research where she became a faculty member in 1992.
+After completing her PhD, Berger remained at MIT for postdoctoral research and later became a faculty member in 1992.
 Her research in bioinformatics has been published in leading peer reviewed scientific journals including Science, the Journal of Algorithms.
 Her former doctoral students include Serafim Batzoglou, Lior Pachter, Mona Singh, Manolis Kellis, and Phil Bradley.

 Berger has served as vice president of the International Society for Computational Biology (ISCB) and chair of the steering committee for RECOMB.